“A twist on EQ and multiband compression that could change the way you imagine your everyday processing setup.”

 • DynPEQ calculates the total RMS level of the sidechain, which yields a fast-reacting and smooth level for dynamics control.
 You do not have to extend the release time to keep a steady-state level flat.

-• Lastly, DynPEQ is a Wholegrain processor design.
+DynPEQ is a Wholegrain processor design.
 We take pride in our attention paid to digital audio processing artifacts and how to deal with them.
-While we can’t honestly say the processing is completely transparent, we encourage you to listen closely to DynPEQ in comparison to other multiband dynamics processors doing the same tasks.
+Our goal is not to emulate an analog processor, but we will borrow from any technique, analog or digital, to get the best result.
+While we can’t say the processing is completely transparent, we encourage you to listen closely to DynPEQ in comparison to other multiband dynamics processors doing the same tasks.

 No wonder, then, that we have heard the following.